NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ```
 File: _newtonraphson.cpp_.

-Before we go into Emscripten world, let's first test our C++ code.
-We can check if the iteration property is populated correctly by extending the command line interface we made in the [previous blog](../run-your-c++-code-on-the-web), as follows:
+Before we go into the Emscripten world, let's first test our C++ code.
+We can check if the iteration property is populated correctly, by extending the command line interface we made in the [previous blog](../run-your-c++-code-on-the-web) as follows:

 ```cpp
 #include <iostream>